-It was dark when the rickety old train pulled into the station.
+It was dark when the rickety old train pulled to a stop.
 Pyin Oo Lwin’s railway station received its last train for the day.
-Very few tourists disembarked here.
+Very few foreign tourists disembarked here.
 Most were going to Mandalay.
-On the crowded platform, the residents and regular visitors scattered rapidly.
-I tried not to look lost, but getting a taxi was no problem.
+On the crowded platform, the residents and regular visitors dispersed rapidly.
+I tried not to look lost; fortunately, getting a taxi was no problem.

 At slightly over 1,000m elevation, Pyin Oo Lwin (formerly Maymyo) was considerably cooler than Hsipaw.
 With most of its attractions under the cover of darkness when I arrived, the town looked rather nondescript until the taxi came to the Mandalay-Lashio highway at Ruby Mart, a modern shopping mall.
+It was like walking into an ambush.
 Traffic slowed to a crawl.
-I wasn’t expecting a classy colonial hill station with traffic jams.

 Loud music and flashing lights erupted before the building.
 There was a riotous concert happening in front of Ruby Mart.
-The taxi slowly inched its way to the hotel.
+Like a boat sailing through a storm, the taxi slowly inched its way to the hotel.
 I got down and was ready to throw down my bags and hit the showers when the manager gave me a puzzled look.

 My arrival at Pyin Oo Lwin clashed with the Tazaungdaing festival.
 It’s a bit like Thailand’s Loy Krathong and involved the release of hot air balloons, lots of dancing, feasting, drinking, loud music – you get the picture.
 The manager assured me that I would have no chance of finding a room anywhere in Pyin Oo Lwin.